This post may contain affiliate links. Please read my disclosure for more information.

 Sharpening the Paraframe

 Remember that 7cr17 steel that Gerber used to make the Paraframe’s blade?
 It has a reputation for being a pain in the ass to sharpen.
 And it kind of is.
 Plus, Gerber adds a titanium nitride coating — which is supposed to resist corrosion but really just gives you something to wear off when you’re trying to sharpen the damn thing.
-I’ve has worse times trying to sharpen a blade — just be patient and don’t rush it.
+I’ve had worse times trying to sharpen a blade, but it was still a chore — just be patient and don’t rush it.

 If the Paraframe is going to be your EDC blade of choice for general knife work like opening boxes, trimming wood, or other assorted tasks, I’d recommend sharpening it regularly — keeping a decent working edge is a lot easier than trying to put one back on, and that’s especially true of the Paraframe.